 Students must make application one semester before their anticipated semester of graduation.
 Following commencement, a final graduation audit is completed, and students are notified of any course/class discrepancies that might prevent them from receiving a degree.

 An application is available at the Registrar web site.
 Click on Graduation/Commencement.
 Download and complete Application for Degree (make sure to fill out all relevant parts of the document and receive all necessary signatures, including Chair of Minor if applicable) .
-Complete USM exit survey.
 Complete Arts and Letters exit survey.
-Submit all three to Lori Brommer.
+Submit all two to Lori Brommer.

 Applications filed after the deadline are subject to late fees which are depended upon print date of application.
 Deferment of graduation date (roll-over) is also subject to a $50 fee unless delay of graduation is the result of misadvisement or cancellation of courses.
 An appeal process is available.

 Students must carry an appropriate GPA in major to graduate.
 Students can find the Required Major GPA for their respective programs on "Progress Degree" located on their SOAR student panel.